-When first time drivers go to the DMV to apply for their driver's licence, it is mandatory to complete and answer Question #6 on the form, which asks them if they would like to be an organ, eye and tissue donor.
+When first time drivers go to the DMV to apply for their driver's license, it is mandatory to complete and answer the Question on the form which asks if they would like to be an organ, eye and tissue donor.
 They have the choice of marking "YES" to be a donor or, "NO", not at this time.
-Either way, because it is a required field on the DMV driver's licence application form, each student needs to be
+Either way, because it is a required field on the DMV driver's license application form, each student needs to be

 In 2016, the JJ's Legacy team developed the “Got the Dot" High School Leadership Program in response to this need.
 This year, 2021 has a new look with distance learning and Zoom classrooms as we navigate to this new learning platform we will continue to educate the students about the need and importance of becoming an organ, eye, and tissue registered donor.
 With the goals of investing in our community and

 nurturing the next generation of educated and inspired students, this project is the perfect way to bring our community together and create positive lasting change!